Handling the Data of Citizens of Other Countries

-If your software business handles the personal data of citizens of other countries, you should get familiar with data privacy laws across the world – because you’re likely bound to them and your Enterprise customers will require that you comply accordingly.
+If your software-as-a-service business handles the personal data of people in countries, you should get familiar with data privacy laws across the world – because you’re likely bound to them and your customers will require that you comply accordingly.
 If you violate the laws, you may be liable for hefty fines (or worse).

-1. Check the Data Privacy Laws of the Country
+1. Verify the Data Privacy Laws of the Country

 It all starts with research.
-If you’re handling the data of an Italian citizen, get your team to research the data privacy laws of the European Union, specifically the GDPR, and make sure your entire organization is following the rules set forth.
+If you’re handling the data of a person in Italy, get your team to research the data privacy laws of the European Union, specifically the GDPR, and make sure your entire organization is following the rules set forth.

 More countries are releasing more stringent rules around data privacy regulation every day, and it can be daunting to stay on top of.
 Consider assigning a member of your team to be the point person for all things data privacy – and stay on top of new regulations and legislations as they go through the process in their respective countries.

-2. Check if you have to Register your Business with a Government Entity
+2. Verify if you have to Register your Business with a Government Entity

-Some countries require businesses to register with a central database managed by a government entity – informing the entity that the business is handling the PII of their citizens.
+Some countries require businesses to register with a central database managed by a government entity – informing the entity that the business is handling the personal data of their people.
 Understand what entity this is, and what you have to do to register.

 Some countries may require you to register using a form in their own language.
 It may be a good idea to get local consultant or counsel, located in the country, to guide you through the process – as you are likely not the first, nor the last, that needs help with this.

-3. Check if you have to Host Data on their Soil
+3. Verify if you have to Host Data on their Land

-Certain jurisdictions require you to host the data of their citizens on their soil, before you transfer the data out into your jurisdiction.
+Certain jurisdictions require you to host the data of people located on their land domestically, before you transfer the data out into your jurisdiction.

 Review the data privacy standards carefully to understand if this applies to you.
 It may be that the data is first collected and hosted on databases hosted in the country, before you export to your databases in the United States – which brings us to our next point.

-4. Check if there are Regulations to Follow if you are Exporting Data to the United States
+4. Verify if there are Regulations to follow if you are Exporting Data to the United States

 There may be extra steps to this process, especially if the country your business is headquartered in is not considered as a country that follows “appropriate” data privacy standards.